xster/flutter-wiki/Issue-hygiene.md

 #### Special customer labels

-We have two special customer labels which are used exclusively with the "critical" and "blocker" labels.
+We have two special customer labels which are used exclusively with the `P1` and `P2` labels.

-The "customer: product" label is used to bring issues that product management and senior leads want resolved to the attention of the appropriate engineering team.
+The `customer: product` label is used to bring issues that product management and senior leads want resolved to the attention of the appropriate engineering team.

-The "customer: crowd" label is used to represent bugs that are affecting large numbers of people; during initial [[Triage]], high-profile bugs get labeled in this way to bring them to the attention of the engineering team.
+The `customer: crowd` label is used to represent bugs that are affecting large numbers of people; during initial [[Triage]], high-profile bugs get labeled in this way to bring them to the attention of the engineering team.
 "Large numbers" is a judgement call.
 If dozens of people independently run into the same issue and file a bug and we end up realizing that they're all duplicates of each other, then that would be a good candidate.
-On the other hand, if there is an active campaign to get people to comment on a bug, then it's probably not legitimately a "customer: crowd" bug, because people generally report bugs without having to be convinced to do so.
+On the other hand, if there is an active campaign to get people to comment on a bug, then it's probably not legitimately a `customer: crowd` bug, because people generally report bugs without having to be convinced to do so.

-In general, a bug should only be marked "customer: crowd" "customer blocker" if it is so bad that it is literally causing large numbers of people to consider changing careers.
-Similarly, a bug should only be marked "customer: crowd" "customer critical" if people are threatening to never upgrade to the next release because of this bug.
+In general, a bug should only be marked `customer: crowd` `P1` if it is so bad that it is literally causing large numbers of people to consider changing careers.
+Similarly, a bug should only be marked `customer: crowd` `P2` if people are threatening to never upgrade to the next release because of this bug.

 ### Thumbs-up reactions